Basic definitions & meanings of common legal terminology associated with criminal defense law in Texas

 Defendant: The person accused of a crime in a criminal case.

-Deferred Adjudication: A special type of probation or court-mandated supervision wherein a person’s charged are dismissed after completing a specified term limit.
+Deferred Adjudication: A special type of probation or court-mandated supervision wherein a person’s charges are dismissed after completing a specified term limit.
 If the rules set down by deferred adjudication are broken, the judge has access to a full range of sentencing options.

 Deferred Sentence: Delaying or postponing sentencing to a future date.